twebr/nbility-model-github/GUIDELINES.md

     * Capability identification starts with the grouping identification ('C', 'E') and contains a number within a level and a dot '.' for every level.
 E.g. C.1; E.1.2.1.
     * Value stream identification starts with the grouping identification ('P', 'I') and contains a letter for every valuestream, e.g. P.A, E.B
 * Service decoupling: Core value streams do not contain enterprise domain capabilities because these are decoupled via internal services realised by internal value streams.
-* A business object is an abstraction of a collection of things in the real world (material or immaterial) important for a grid operator (and therefore to be managed)
-    * A business object is countable

 * Business capabilities/functions and business objects are part of the enterprise architecture capability (E.1.3.1).
 The translation to enterprise design (e.g. data, processes, supporting digital products, employees with knowledge and experience, office building) is part of the domains managing these production factors (E.2-E.7).
 * Process definitions (E.2.1.1 Define and improve processes) are separated from process sessions/cases (E2.1.2 Orchestrate processes).
 * Materials and working equipment is purchased in the enterprise domain (E.5.2) and managed in the core domain (5.4).